-Most infestations in buildings occur from nests in trees, stumps and landscape materials, but if moisture is continuously present, soil contact is not essential.
+Most infestations in buildings occur via the ground from nests in the ground, trees, stumps and landscape materials, but if moisture is continuously present, soil contact is not essential.

 Arsenic trioxide must be applied into termite workings by a very experienced timber pest consultant in minute quantities in a very directed manner.
 Often it is not the most appropriate method to use.